University of Minnesota Administrative Policy

 • Provide timely and clear responses to requests for makeup work for absences.

-• Provide reasonable and timely accommodation for makeup work for legitimate absences.
+• Provide reasonable and timely accommodation for makeup work for excused absences.

 • Maintain consistency in how this policy is applied to all students enrolled in the course.